 1. Gifts received from Relatives

 Gift received from Relatives is fully exempted from the levy of tax and no income tax would be levied on such Gifts.
-To remove any confusion regarding the classification of Relatives, the Income Tax Act has very clearly laid down that only the following would be treated as relative for the purpose of claiming exemption from payment of Gift Tax:-
+To remove any confusion regarding the classification of Relatives, the Income Tax Act has very clearly laid down that in case of Individuals, only the following would be treated as relative for the purpose of claiming exemption from payment of Gift Tax:-

 - Spouse of the Individual